 Put the printed gift card inside the pretty, romantic greeting card you purchased for your valentine.
 Oh, you forgot about that, too, did you?
-No worries – American Greetings will allow you to print a personalized card.
-Write something sweet inside and she won’t care that it is on printer paper instead of cardstock.
+No worries – American Greetings will allow you to print a personalized card without having to dash out to the store.
+Problem solved!

 Now, plan a romantic evening.
-Yes, it’s Tuesday and you have an early day tomorrow, but that’s okay – escape reality for just a little while with a romantic movie that you’ve set up via Netflix – or, find a Redbox on your way home from work and get a movie.
-Your valentine will appreciate a romantic night in – no fighting crowds at restaurants, then racing across town to get to the movie theater on time.
+Yes, even if it’s during your workweek!
+Even if it’s just a romantic movie on Netflix, your valentine will appreciate a romantic night in – no fighting crowds at restaurants, then racing across town to get to the movie theater on time.